futuregrid/manual/doc/source/openstack.rst

 VM Types
 ========

-Unfortuunately euca2ools does not provide a command to list the flavors, so we simply use the OpenStack nova client to do so.
+Unfortunately euca2ools does not provide a command to list the flavors, so we simply use the OpenStack nova client to do so.
 To find out which flavors are available you can use the command::